About us – A worldwide service

 We managed the donation of a pair of Manatees, of a governmental authority in South-America, which was willing to offer them on permanent loan to a zoo in Spain; they were transported by using a chartered plane.

 A zoo in the Netherlands that was willing to donate a male Indian rhinoceros to a zoo in South-East Asia to complete a pair.
 International Zoo Services provided the crate and arranged for its transport.

 White lions are rarely seen in zoos.
 We relocated a white lion from a private collection in Africa to a governmental zoo in the U.S.A.

 Another large transport took place in the 90's when a group of 65 animals were transferred from several different zoos in Europe to a Night-safari in Southeast Asia.

-In 2017 a new home was found for an adult Orangutan in China.
+In 2017 a Chinese zoo offered a new home for an adult Orangutan in China.
 Transport from Spain was successful and with minimum stress for the animal.

 Nice groups of small-clawed otter from Europe were relocated to excellent destinations in China and U.S.A. during 2018.

 A couple of White tigers from has found their new home in a big zoo in Thailand.

 Groups of fur seals from South-America have been shipped to zoos and aquariums in China, Indonesia, Bahrain, Egypt and many other countries.